DEIB Symposium Video

 Action Plan Drafted

-To fulfill this mission, we propose four areas of focus: (i) pipeline and recruitment; (ii) retention and mentoring; (iii) climate; and (iv) measuring success and monitoring accountability.
+To fulfill this mission, we propose four areas of focus: (i) Recruitment and Retention; (ii) Belonging and Campus Climate; (iii) Education and Curriculum Transformation; and (iv) Community Engagement.
 Within each area of focus we will engage with our students, faculty, staff, alumni, and local communities.
 We will partner with UC Health and national optometric organizations to extend our programmatic goals beyond the Berkeley Campus.

 Vivian Dinh, OD Student

 We realize that tackling the issue of diversity also requires creating an inclusive and welcoming environment to improve the long-term success of both recruitment and retention efforts.
 Belonging can be thought of as the feeling of security and support when there is a sense of acceptance, inclusion, and identity for a member of a certain group.
 Campus Climate includes the experience of individuals and groups in a campus and the quality and extent of the interaction between these various groups and individuals.
 The goal of a healthy campus climate is to improve the real and perceived quality of interpersonal, academic, and professional interactions in the school.
 A healthy climate is grounded in respect for others, nurtured by dialogue between those of differing perspectives, and evidenced by a pattern of authentic interactions among community members.

 Angelica Gonzalez and Sandra Pena, Co-Chairs, Clinical Staff